DrRetro2033/Reyveld/README.md

 arceus -c "Pokémon X" login
 ```

 Got someone else who wants to join in the fun?
 Don't worry, Arceus has got you covered.
 With profiles, multiple people can use the same constellation!
-So if your family happens to wanna do something on your device (i.e. PC, Steam Deck, Mac, etc.), you can sleep soundly knowing your progress is safe.
+So if your family happens to want to do something on your device (i.e. PC, Steam Deck, Mac, etc.), you can sleep soundly knowing your progress is safe.

 ## Share your journey 🗺️

-SKits allow you to package your constellation up, and send it off to anyone who also has Arceus.
+SKits allow you to package your constellations up, and send it off to anyone who also has Arceus.

 ## Go Beyond with Add-Ons 📦